Eileen9977/Calculator-in-Scheme/Calculator-in-Scheme/Demo.md

  -> the program output would be in quotations

- (1)
+ (1)  Defined a function named example1 that would insert 2, compare 2 with the former top element; if equal then insert 42; if not then         insert 17

       : example1 2 = if 42 else 17 endif ;
-      "defined a function named example1 that would insert 2, compare 2 with the former top element; if equal then insert 42; if not then       insert 17"

        2 3 2 example1
        "2 3 42"